Moda Health and Delta Dental plan FAQs

 Here are some things to consider as you shop:

 - Where do you get care?
 You can choose a plan that includes your doctors, practitioners, hospitals, labs and other provider type in the network.
-Remember, the Oregon medical plans and dental EPO plan and Texas medical plans do not include out-of-network coverage except for emergency and retail pharmacy.
+Remember, the Oregon medical plans and dental EPO plan and Texas medical plans do not include out-of-network coverage except for emergency and retail pharmacy, and at an in-network facility when you cannot choose the provider.
 So if your provider is not in the network, you are responsible for the full cost of the services.
 Our Alaska plans do not cover out-of-state coverage except for emergency services, coverage through medical travel support program, coverage through out-of-state contracted providers and medically necessary nonemergency services that are prior authorized by us.

 - How much will you budget for monthly premiums?
 You can choose a plan with a lower monthly cost, but you will pay more out-of-pocket for care.